krishrathi1/Advanced-Document-based-Q-A-Assistant/README.md

 This repository does not include an explicit license by default.
 Add a `LICENSE` file if you intend to open source this project.

 ---

-## Contributors

-* Original author (you) — application code, prompt engineering, and Streamlit UI

----

-If you'd like, I can also generate a `requirements.txt` and a minimal `app.py` wrapper or a Dockerfile for running Ollama + Streamlit together.
-Just tell me which you'd prefer.